GDPR: Everything You Need To Know

 Key provisions of the GDPR

-The GDPR establishes a harmonised legal framework for all EU Member States.
+The GDPR establishes a harmonized legal framework for all EU Member States.
 The key provisions contained in the text :

 The notion of explicit consent: organizations must ensure that users give their explicit consent before collecting their personal data.